The Time Substructure of Jets and Boosted Object Tagging: Introduction

 \section{Introduction}

-Of the various physics objects that are reconstructed by particle collider experiments, jets are unique in that they are collections of particles.
+Of the various objects that are reconstructed by particle collider experiments, jets are unique in that they are collections of particles.
 Because individual jet constituents have different velocities, they arrive at the detector over some finite span of time.
-On dimensional grounds, we can estimate that the typical scale of the Lorentz boost of a jet constituent is $\gamma = E/m \sim E_j/nm_p$, where $E_j$ is the jet energy, $n$ is the hadron multiplicity of the jet, and $m_p$ is the proton mass.
-The corresponding scale of the spread in arrival times at a detector a distance $R$ from the interaction point is then of order $\delta t\sim R\delta v\sim R\gamma^{-2}$.
-For $R\sim$~1 m, $E_j\sim$~100 GeV, $n\sim$~10, and $m_p~\sim$~1 GeV, we have $\delta t\sim$~30 ps.
+On dimensional grounds, we can estimate that the typical scale of the Lorentz boost of a jet constituent is $\gamma = E/m \sim E_j/nm_h$, where $E_j$ is the jet energy, $n$ is the hadron multiplicity of the jet, and $m_h$ is a hadron mass.
+The corresponding scale of the spread in arrival times at a detector a distance $R$ from the interaction point is then of order $\delta t\sim R\,\delta v\sim R\gamma^{-2}$.
+To estimate an upper bound on this time scale, we can take $m_h$ to be the mass of heaviest hadron that is typically expected to be present in the jet, which for $E_j\gtrsim m_Z$ is the proton \cite{pdg}.
+For $R\sim$~1 m, $E_j\sim$~100 GeV, $n\sim$~10, and $m_h~\sim$~1 GeV, we have $\delta t\sim$~30 ps.

-This duration is shorter than current calorimeter based timing resolution, which is limited to at best about 150 ps for particle energies greater than 50 GeV \cite{delRe:2015hla}.
+This duration is shorter than current calorimeter-based timing resolution, which is limited to at best about 150 ps for particle energies greater than 50 GeV \cite{delRe:2015hla}.
 However, it serendipitously coincides with the resolution expected to be achieved by a new timing detector to be installed as part of the Compact Muon Solenoid (CMS) detector for the High Luminosity phase of the Large Hadron Collider (HL-LHC) \cite{Collaboration:2296612}.
 The main motivation for this design is to cope with increased levels of pileup.
 Instantaneous luminosity at the HL-LHC will go up by a factor of about 4 compared to the value at Run II of the LHC.
 This level of timing precision allows individual bunch crossings to be resolved.
-By effectively dividing each bunch crossing into separate snapshots, pileup can be reduced back down to current levels.
+By effectively dividing each bunch crossing into separate snapshots, pileup can be reduced.